Image Processing for Tumor Detection

 I developed this project as part of my Stanford undergraduate coursework in Bioengineering 103: Systems Physiology and Design.

-For the first half of the project, I analyzed lung CT scans.
+PART 1: For the first half of the project, I analyzed lung CT scans.
 CT scans are more likely to show lung abnormalities, including infections and tumors, than routine chest X-rays.
 This is partially due to the fact that we can use CT scans to create detailed 3D reconstructions of the lungs composed from multiple cross-sectional slices, allowing for comprehensive visualization.

 I started by taking in a set of lung CT scans and applying K-means clustering from Scikit-learn to segment the images by tissue type: